Written by Marv Wolfman

 Someone should make a toy out of this: All Jem outfits, all Broadway outfits for the Holograms and Misfits, and Misfits workout outfits.
 Jem's hangglider, and skateboard.
 That taxi driver.
 Statue of Liberty playset.

-What character from another cartoon should be brought into a scene: Denver the last dinosaur, could come along and show Jem how to disquise herself, he always got away with silly costumes, and Jem is having trouble coming up with holographic disquises when she is being chased here.
+What character from another cartoon should be brought into a scene: Denver the last dinosaur, could come along and show Jem how to disguise herself, he always got away with silly costumes, and Jem is having trouble coming up with holographic disguises when she is being chased here.
 Or Jem could create a hologram of Optimus Prime to distract attention.
 Or the Real Ghostbusters could show up and make the Statue of Liberty come alive and walk with Jem inside to Broadway, yeah that's it!

 What would Barbie had done: She would never had believed the fake loveletter from the Misfits was from Ken, because Ken and she are just friends.
 She would had gotten the Broadway show without an audition, because the Rockers was the only band in the world, and they would probably had performed with one of their Beatles songs, and then ended the episode by going to space again.